Benchmarking quantum phase-space methods for near-resonant light propagation: Model

 \section{Model}

 We consider a model consisting of an ensemble of two-level atoms interacting with a single-mode propagating field (for example, in a waveguide).
 The $\mu$th atom is located at position $\mathbf{r}_{\mu}$ and has transition frequency $\omega_{\mu}$.
-To model the medium, we discretize both space and frequency into lattice cells.
+To model the medium, we discretize both space and frequency into lattice cells, {following the construction introduced in Ref.~\cite{Drummond:1991aa}}.
 Each cell is labeled by a composite index $n=(j,\nu)$, where $j$ denotes the spatial site and $\nu$ labels the atomic frequency.
 All atoms within a given spatial cell $j$ share the same position but may differ in resonance frequency due to inhomogeneous broadening.

 The set of atoms belonging to a given cell ${n}$ is denoted by $s({n})$.
 Each spatial cell has volume $\Delta V$ and the total number of atoms at this spatial cell is $N_j = \sum_\nu N_{{n}}$, obtained by summing over all frequency classes.
 For each spatio-frequency cell, we introduce collective atomic operators